 The U.S. Constitution has long been interpreted by judges and understood by most Americans to support comprehensive environmental protection.
-However, arguments questioning the constitutional legitimacy or application of environmental law continue to be made.
+However, arguments questioning the constitutional legitimacy or application of environmental law continue to be made, while other parties have brought constitutional and common-law claims in support of preserving or expanding environmental protections.
 ELI invites law students to submit papers exploring current issues of constitutional environmental law.
 This annual writing competition is made possible through the generous support of Beveridge & Diamond PC, one of the nation’s premier environmental law firms.

-THE HENRY L. DIAMOND CONSTITUTIONAL ENVIRONMENTAL LAW PRIZE: The author of the article deemed best by a panel of judges will receive $2000 cash, an offer of publication in the Environmental Law Reporter, and a one-year individual membership to ELI.
+PRIZE: The author of the article deemed best by a panel of judges will receive $2000 cash, publication in ELI’s flagship publication, the Environmental Law Reporter, and a one-year individual membership to ELI.

-DEADLINE: Entries must be received no later than 11:59 pm ET on Monday, April 10, 2017.
-Please email entries (and any questions) to Jessye Waxman at firstname.lastname@example.org.
+DEADLINE: Entries must be received no later than 11:59 pm ET on Monday, April 8, 2019.
+Please email entries (and any questions) to Lovinia Reynolds at firstname.lastname@example.org.
 You will receive a confirmation of receipt by email.

 Cover page.
 This separate page must include the following information: